 As previously mentioned, the market is a limitless environment without many rules.
 Therefore, your trading plan needs to serve as your rule book to help keep you out of trouble.

 The trading plan is also a great way to test what works and what doesn’t.
 A successful experiment always involves one control and multiple variables by which the control can be tested against.
 Your trading plan becomes the control by which you test variables (entry and exit methods, various price action patterns, etc.)

 Now that we covered the importance of having a trading plan, its time for you to start organizing together with some key components of your plan.
 Below is my opinion of what I feel are some of the most important pieces you need in a good trading plan along with some helpful tips.

 Everybody’s plan is different so by all means, personalized your plan to fit your own style.

 All traders must state clearly what they are trying to achieve from the markets.
-Plan and simple.
+Plain and simple.
 You must make sure that your goals are realistic enough that you can put in place some steps and procedures to help you achieve it.
-For example, if you are an inexperience trader and you say that you want to make $1 Million dollars in three months’ time, you may be setting yourself up for failure as your experience does not match your expectations.
-A more realistic goal would be for an inexperience trader to say “I want to make $1,000 per from trading stocks, 6 months from now” and build on from there by breaking down all the steps you need to complete to help you reach your goal.
+For example, if you are an inexperienced trader and you say that you want to make $1 Million dollars in three months’ time, you may be setting yourself up for failure as your experience does not match your expectations.
+A more realistic goal would be for an inexperienced trader to say “I want to make $1,000 per from trading stocks, 6 months from now” and build on by breaking down all the steps you need to complete to help you reach your goal.